 • Put hands overhead for a deeper stretch.
 This is going to open up the hip flexor, and the quadricep as well.

 • If you need assistance, you can use a a broom stick to place on the floor and hold onto to take some of the pressure/weight off of the stretch.

 3. Runners Stretch

 • Get into a 1/2 kneeling position with a wider stance than normal.

 • Place your hands on the floor inside your front knee.

 • Pick up your back knee off the ground so you are on only your toe.
-Make sure you rotate your hips forward to get a stretch in the back hip flexor.
+Try to relax the hip flexor muscle and sink into the hip of the straight leg for a deeper stretch.

 4. 90/90 Stretch